liploji/liploji.github.io/README.md

-# liploji.github.io
+# SweetToothProject

-A portfolio website of the editor.

-The theme is not owned by the user.
-It is grabbed from https://startbootstrap.com/theme/resume.
+This is a repository for Web Programming and Design of the Sweet Tooth Group